Meisner Training Southwest Philadelphia PA

 The Meisner Technique, when taught as Sandy intended over two years, is the best way to not only ground actors with the fundamentals of the craft, but also instill the ability to break down a script, producing an actor who can create organic, vivid, human behavior consistently.
 When I see studio’s offering “Meisner Classes”, it’s often no more than two students standing across from each other for months on end, repeating mindlessly.
 I can’t tell you how many times I interview students who say they’ve had Meisner training.
 They haven’t.

 Meisner’s first year teaches the student actor how to listen, how to respond personally from unanticipated moment to unanticipated moment, how to get out of your head and onto your spontaneous impulses, how to craft a previous circumstance, an acting relationship, a shared circumstance, how to emotionally prepare offstage, and how to be comfortable expressing the gamut of human experience: your rage, heartbreak, joy, silliness, humiliation, and embarrassment.
-And most importantly, since text is in fact the actor’s playground, first year Meisner training teaches you how to improvise with a script, how to avoid line readings, adjusting to the text, and the many other bad habits that prevent an actor from being authentic and original.
+And most importantly, since the text is, in fact, the actor’s playground, first-year Meisner training teaches you how to improvise with a script, how to avoid line readings, adjusting to the text, and the many other bad habits that prevent an actor from being authentic and original.

 Learn More About Professional Meisner Training